-- The proposed greenway to the new entrance at Druid's Glen Road is less direct when coming from the west of the site than Druid's Glen Road, and it should thus be assumed that high numbers of pedestrians and cyclists will use Druid's Glen Road to access external networks which should be accounted for in its design. - In the south-east of the development area, the greenway takes a circuitous route and hence pedestrians and cyclists accessing this part of the site from areas to the north east may opt to travel via Wyattville Link Road rather than on the greenway network.
-The delivery of alternative access points for pedestrians/cyclists in this area is therefore very important to ensure a safe, direct network is available for pedestrians/cyclists. - The proposed greenway access points along the south eastern perimeter of the area are key to improving access to and from the south east in conjunction with new proposed routes to the Dublin Road/Shankill.
+- The proposed greenway to the new entrance at Druid's Glen Road is less direct when coming from the west of the site than Druid's Glen Road, and it should thus be assumed that high numbers of pedestrians and cyclists will use Druid's Glen Road to access external networks which should be accounted for in its design. - In the south-east of the development area, the greenway (as marked in the original SDZ documents) takes a circuitous route, while the more direct Wyattville Link Road provides a poor environment for walking and cycling.
+As mentioned previously, additional walking and cycling connections to the N11 are required, and links which tie into 'D' loop (i.e. provide access to Wyattville Link Road across the N11 but avoid Wyattville Link Road/Tully Vale junction) are also very important to ensure a safe and direct network is available for pedestrians and cyclists.. - The proposed greenway access points along the south eastern perimeter of the area are key to improving access to and from the south east in conjunction with new proposed routes to the Dublin Road/Shankill.